bbalet/jorani/docs/install/README.md

 # Installation

-LMS has been tested with Apache and ngnix.
+Jorani has been tested with Apache and ngnix.
-LMS is compatible with HHVM as Codeigniter is 100% compatible with the VM.
+Jorani is compatible with HHVM as Codeigniter is 100% compatible with the VM.
 However, please note that HHVM is still under development.

 ## General considerations

-The LMS application must have write privileges on <code>temp</code> and <code>application/logs</code> folders.
+The Jorani application must have write privileges on <code>temp</code> and <code>application/logs</code> folders.
 The default user is *bbalet* and password is *bbalet*.

 ## Database setup

-LMS has been tested with MySQL and MariaDB (please note that functions are created in the schema).
+Jorani has been tested with MySQL and MariaDB (please note that functions are created in the schema).
 Please follow these steps :
 * Create a database.
 * Import <code>/sql/lms.sql</code>.
 * Change <code>application/config/database.php</code> according to your environment.